crei0/andreguedes-website/content/blog/Making BuildingTeardown/making-building-teardwon.md

 Below all the 3D meshes created for the `BigBen`
 ![Mesh blocks inside Blender](blender-big-ben-mesh-blocks.jpg)

-The first line of 3 cubes, are just normal cubes used for the walls.
+The first line of 3 cubes (from nearest to farthest), are just normal cubes used for the walls.

 The second line of meshes, are used for the roofs.
 The first and second from right to left are rotated to be used as 'slopes' (for that section that comes out of the building, below the clock).

 Even though these are non-cube meshes, inside the physics simulation they still have cube shaped `CollisionShape3D`.

 The last 3 cubes are used on the clock, and rotated as needed.

 ### Texture